Formatting

 • Add automatic page numbering.

-• Replace all blank lines and other blank spacing with proper paragraph formatting to achieve the desired effects (blank spaces created with the enter key or the space bar can cause problems).
+• Replace all blank lines and other blank spacing with proper paragraph formatting to achieve the desired layout (blank spaces created with the enter key or space bar can cause problems).

-• Insert page breaks and section breaks where appropriate (these should replace blank lines intended to force text into position).
+• Insert page breaks and section breaks where needed (these should replace blank lines intended to force text into position).

-• Apply specific styles to headings, subtitles, captions, or any element that should be included in a table of contents (styles make an automatic table of contents possible).
+• Apply specific styles to headings, subtitles, captions, or any element that should be included in a table of contents (styles make an automatic table of contents possible and keep formatting consistent).

 • Create a table of contents that is automatically updated when headings or other listed elements are moved or changed.

-• Format entries in reference list (these usually require hanging indents; they should not have any tabs or blank spaces).
+• Format entries in reference list (these usually require hanging indents; no tabs or blank spaces should be used to adjust lines).

 • Ensure that tables, images, or similar elements fit correctly on the page and stay in place; check format and placement of captions.